 2. Speed – Improved via Distributed Remote Caching

-Thanks to the way Google works today, speed is something much coveted by website owners around the world.
+Thanks to the way Google works today, speed is something coveted by website owners around the world.
 Faster websites mean higher search rankings, increased conversion rates, and an overall better visitor experience.

 Imagine parts of your website being cached on Cloudflare servers at multiple locations.
-Each time a visitor tries to access your site, Cloudflare will respond by delivering your site from the cache location closest by.
+Each time a visitor tries to access your site, Cloudflare will respond by delivering your site from the cache location closest to.

 The sheer power of Cloudflare servers along with a shorter location for data travel means your site will start loading on the visitor’s browser faster than ever.
 Meanwhile, your own web server is given time to deliver anything else that’s not cached on Cloudflare servers.